Natethegreat299/QuickLook/QuickLook V.0.3/README.md

 - Works fully offline

 ## Usage
-Run `QuickLook.ps1` in PowerShell (RemoteSigned policy recommended).
+Run `QuickLook.bat` and it will start the script.
-Reports are automatically generated in the `/Reports` folder.
+Reports are automatically generated in the `/Reports` folder and after the script is run it will automatically open the report(s).